-Many traditions focus on building sacred spaces.
+Many cultures, both past, and present focus on building sacred spaces.
 As a result, there are many beautiful human-made structures around the world.
-Are these buildings an adequate substitute for the sacredness of nature?
+Are these buildings a substitute for your inner sanctuary?

 Friends of Sacred Structures